KevinLatino/KevinLatino/README.md

  # Hello There!
 I'm Kevin Latino 👋🏽

 I am a software developer and a Web3 enthusiast.
-Here on my GitHub, you can explore my projects and contributions to open-source blockchain projects (the projects that are forked).
+Here on my GitHub, you can explore my projects and contributions to Open-Source BlockChain Software (the projects that are forked).

 <div align="center">